vazub/rebol2-docker/README.md

 # Rebol 2 dockerized for MacOS #

 Here is the latest public version of Rebol 2 to use with Docker.
-This flow was created primarily to use Rebol with the latest MacOS versions (64-bit), but might as well work on other host systems with minor adjustments.
+This flow was created primarily to use Rebol with the latest MacOS versions (Catalina+, 64-bit), but might as well work on other host systems with minor adjustments.

 ## Usage ##

 ### Step 1: Install Docker, XQuartz and socat ###
-Easiest way is to use Homebrew:
+Easiest way is to use [Homebrew](https://brew.sh/):

 `$ brew update`